yu7777/Auto-Advance--Anki_addon-/README.md

 This Anki addon can be found at  https://ankiweb.net/shared/info/1747534155

-Tested on <b>Mac OS</b>.
-I guess it also works on Linux because Anki use mpv on Linux.
+<b>Used a lot on Mac OS</b>.
+I guess it also works on <b>Linux</b> because Anki use mpv on Linux.
-Windows version works, but all speed setting will be ignored.
+<b>Windows version works</b>, but all speed setting will be ignored.
 It means all audios will be played with correct repeat times but only at speed 1.
-<b>Feel free to add any new features.</b>
+I don't use Anki on Windows, so please <b>Feel free to add any new features.</b>

 # New Features.
 Repeat audio play at differnt play speed.